zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

 ### Attestation Data as an integer

-To seriailze and encode Attestation Data for Aleo as an unsigned integer up to 64 bits in size, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `int`.
+To serialize and encode Attestation Data for Aleo as an unsigned integer up to 64 bits in size, you set <code>[AttestationRequest](../sdk/js_api.md#type-attestationrequest).[encodingOptions](../sdk/js_api.md#type-encodingoptions).value</code> to `int`.

-When working with numbers, they must be encoded in a way that makes them look the same in an Aleo program and in the Report Data in the SDK.
+Attestation data is a string containing the integer value, which is parsed and encoded as an integer.

 To give a more specific example, if the Attestation Data is a number "42", we want our Aleo program to be able to assert it as `ReportData.c0.f2 == 42u128`.

 As a developer you don't need to do anything.
-When backend prepares <code>[AttestationResponse](../sdk/js_api.md#type-attestationresponse).[oracleData](../sdk/js_api.md#type-oracledata).userData</code> that you see in the SDK response, it serializes the number as bytes in little-endian order and pads them to 16.
+When our notarization backend prepares the <code>[AttestationResponse](../sdk/js_api.md#type-attestationresponse).[oracleData](../sdk/js_api.md#type-oracledata).userData</code> that you see in the SDK response, it serializes the number as bytes in little-endian order and pads them to 16.
 Then the encoder turns those bytes into Aleo's `u128`, which produces the same number you have in the SDK response.

 !!! example